NetherlandsWorldwide

 Retention period for personal data

-Your personal data will be stored in the National Visa Information System, BAO and VIS for up to five years.
+Your personal data will be stored in Kairos, BAO and VIS for up to five years.

 Contact

-If you have any questions or requests concerning your personal data, please write to: Ministry of Foreign Affairs, Consular Affairs and Visa Policy Department (HDCV), P.O.
-Box 20061, 2500 EB Den Haag.
+If you have any questions or requests concerning your personal data, please write to: Ministry of Foreign Affairs, Consular Affairs and Visa Policy Department (HDCV), Postbus 20061, 2500 EB Den Haag, The Netherlands.

-You may also submit a question or complaint regarding the processing of your personal data to the national supervisory authority: Data Protection Authority, P.O.
-Box 93374, 2509 AJ Den Haag.
+You can also submit questions and requests with regard to the protection of personal data to the national supervisory authority: This is the Data Protection Authority, Postbus 93374, 2509 AJ Den Haag, The Netherlands.